tolinwei/tube-vim/README.md

 ```

-**tube-vim** is a integrated command line environment that mainly designed for OS X. You can install it by **running a single command**:
+**tube-vim** is a integrated command line environment that mainly designed for macOS.
+You can install it by **running a single command**:
 ```
 bash <(curl -L https://raw.githubusercontent.com/tolinwei/tube-vim/master/install.sh)
 ```